Back

 About Casa Pardal Coliving

-Casa Pardal is a rural coliving and coworking space set in a restored stone farmhouse in Catalonia's Anoia region, just one hour from Barcelona.
-Designed for remote workers, freelancers, creatives, and artists, it offers a slower, more intentional way to live and work — sharing meals, growing vegetables, collecting eggs from chickens, and baking homemade bread, all surrounded by fields and mountain views.
+Casa Pardal is a rural coliving and coworking space set in a 17th-century Catalan home inside a fortified medieval village in Catalonia's Anoia region, just one hour from Barcelona.
+Designed for digital nomads, remote workers, creatives, and artists who want to slow down, live in community, and connect with nature — sharing meals, tending the veggie garden, collecting eggs from chickens, and baking homemade bread, all surrounded by fields and mountain views.

 Origin story

-Casa Pardal sits within a fortified hamlet called La Fortesa, whose history dates back to 1282.
-Nearly a hundred people once called this place home, working the surrounding fields, harvesting wheat and corn, and producing wine in their cellars.
+Casa Pardal sits within La Fortesa, a fortified hamlet whose history dates back to 1282.
+Nearly a hundred people once called this place home, working the surrounding fields — harvesting wheat and corn and producing homemade wine in their cellars.
 Over generations, that communal way of life gradually faded.

 Monica, from Catalonia, and James, from France, came together with one shared vision: to create a life that feels aligned, grounded, and inspired by community.
-Casa Pardal grew from that dream — an eco-friendly space where stories are shared, ideas flow easily, and nature reminds people to slow down and connect.
-They see a deep connection between these old villages and their dream of a shared, intentional way of living, hoping to carry forward the spirit of community that has always lived here.
+They see a deep connection between these old villages and their dream of a shared, intentional way of living.
+Casa Pardal grew from that dream — an eco-friendly space where stories are shared, ideas flow easily, and nature reminds people to slow down and connect, carrying forward the spirit of community that has always lived here.

 Community philosophy

-The community is not forced — it unfolds naturally.
+The week has a shape, not a schedule.
+There are no forced icebreakers or packed activity calendars.
 Some nights the house is alive with music and shared meals; other times it's quiet, with people reading, meditating, or resting by the fireplace.
-Belonging doesn't require performance.
-It just requires presence.

 The project is fluid and shaped by the people who pass through — residents build benches, create compost systems, lead yoga sessions, or start rituals that become part of the coliving.
 This is not just a space — it's a collaboration.